Album Session Players

 A jazz bassist since the age of 15, Favors moved to Chicago and became a member of The Art Ensemble Of Chicago.
 Through his work with Chicago's Association for the Advancement of Creative Musicians (AACM) he is now considered one of jazz's greatest talents.

-Favors is famed for his eccentric behaviour; he often uses a third name Maghostut (an African word meaning "I'm your host") and has been known to claim he has lived for 43,000 years!
-He has also been known to paint his face African-style to "blend in with the spirits in the music."
+Favors was famed for his eccentric behaviour; he often used a third name Maghostut (an African word meaning "I'm your host") and was known to claim he had lived for 43,000 years!
+He was also known to paint his face African-style to "blend in with the spirits in the music."
+Favors died of pancreatic cancer aged 67.

 External Links: